 Farming Influence on Water Quality- Findings of the Agricultural Catchments Programme (ACP)

 A better environment and supporting the production of high-quality food are the twin aims of the ACP.
-Funded by the Department of Agriculture, Food and the Marine, staff have been working with 300 farmers across six catchments in Ireland for over ten years to achieve these goals while also evaluating the Nitrates Directive regulations.
+Funded by the Department of Agriculture, Food and the Marine, staff have been working with 300 farmers across six catchments in Ireland for over ten years to achieve these goals.

 Download Publication (PDF)